If you’re living with endometriosis, endometrium-like tissue grows outside the uterus in other areas of your pelvis — like in the bladder or ovaries.

 About 1 out of every 10 women will get endometriosis at some point during their reproductive years.

 Doctors don’t know what causes endometriosis for sure.
 Some theory believes that the tissue was there since fetal development and begins growing with puberty hormones.
-Others think that in some women, the endometrial tissue gets carried backward out of the uterus during their periods.
-That tissue then deposits in the pelvic organs.
+Others think that in some women, the tissue gets carried backward out of the uterus during their periods and then deposits in the pelvic organs.

 Endometriosis can cause a lot of pain — with your period, during sex, and sometimes when you have a bowel movement.
 Having endometriosis can also make it harder for you to get pregnant.